sighupio/module-ingress/.github/pull_request_template.md

 💡 **TIP**
 Remember that you can always open a PR in draft status and fill all the information afterwards.

-Opening a PR in draft allows other team members to knwo that you are working on this change, and let's you have a place to track your work in progress.
+Opening a PR in draft allows other team members to know that you are working on this change, and let's you have a place to track your work in progress.

 When opening PRs in Draft, don't assign reviewers until the PR is ready for review.
 Once you are confortable with the